 While drug disposal regulations attempt to address these concerns, we have to do better when managing pharmaceuticals and pharmaceutical waste.
 Hospitals, long-term care facilities, veterinary clinics, pharmacies, and any other establishment that prescribes or administers medications and controlled substances must have a clear pharmaceutical waste management policy, that includes a reliable and compliant method of drug disposal that does not compromise soil and water sources.

-Rx Destroyer™ offers a solution with easy to use pharmaceutical waste products that quickly neutralize medications with chemical digestion, thus meeting DEA and EPA compliance regulations.
+Rx Destroyer™ offers a solution with easy to use pharmaceutical waste products that begin dissolving medications on contact.
+As medications are dispersed in the activated carbon slurry, diversion is discouraged and potential environmental harm is reduced.
 We assist our clients with mail back programs, waste hauler services and compliance consultations through our trusted partner GTC Consulting.
 Contact us to learn how we help our clients with pharmaceutical waste disposal products, implementation, and industry best practices to prevent environmental contamination from medication waste.